The BVCA response to the COVID-19 outbreak: Statement of Best Practice.

 The BVCA will continue to monitor the situation and provide members with relevant information.

 In response to the global outbreak of COVID-19, the Chancellor has introduced a number of initiatives to help businesses access financial support to cover business interruption due to Coronavirus.
+Further measures were announced on 24 September as part of the Winter Economy Plan.
 The measures to date are as follows:

 The Government published guidance and FAQs on social distancing as well as the UK’s plan to rebuild the economy: